 This sub-theme focuses on the ecological and evolutionary processes that generate and maintain the remarkable diversity of life on Earth, and the human impacts that threaten it.

-Our academics, research fellows and PhD students work across spatial scales, from individual forest plots to global patterns, in a range of ecosystems from tundra to tropical islands, and on a wide range of organisms, including plants, marine fish, elephants and lizards.
+Our academics, research fellows and PhD students work across spatial scales, from individual forest plots to global patterns, in a range of ecosystems from tundra to tropical islands, and on a wide range of organisms, including plants, invertebrates, marine fish and lizards.

 From organisms to ecosystems

 We are fascinated by how species interact with their environments and with each other and how these interactions affect ecosystem function and global patterns of biodiversity.
 We combine a range of approaches, including field work, statistical modelling, and remote sensing.
-This includes how species evolve on isolated islands, how elephants influence seed dispersal, and how lianas affect carbon dynamics of tropical forests.
+This includes how species evolve on isolated islands and how lianas affect carbon dynamics of tropical forests.

 Global change ecology and conservation

 We focus on effects of changes in global climate and land use on organisms and ecosystems.
-This includes research on the effects of deforestation on tropical wildlife, conservation and management of terrestrial and marine systems and improving our understanding of how geodiversity may help conserve biodiversity.
+This includes research on the effects of deforestation on tropical wildlife, changes in tropical forests, and conservation and management of terrestrial and marine systems.
 We monitor and model global change impacts on local, regional and global scales, offering fundamental understanding of, and applied solutions for, leading threats to ecological systems.

-We develop and apply remote sensing, machine learning and modelling tools, as well as using data from field sampling campaigns, to study patterns of biodiversity, functional diversity and biogeochemistry.
+We study patterns of biodiversity, functional diversity and biogeochemistry.
 We are especially interested in relationships between functional, phylogenetic and taxonomic diversity and environmental conditions, as well as associated implications for ecosystem structure and functioning (including ecosystem services).
-Although much of our work focuses on global scales, we also work on tropical forests and savannas and high-altitude and latitude landscapes.
+Although much of our work focuses on global scales, we also work on tropical forests and freshwaters, and high-altitude and latitude landscapes.